section-engineering-education/engineering-education/articles/how-to-syn-and-update-a-forked-repo/index.md

 ### Getting started

 This article assume that you have a GitHub account.
 [Check instructions](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account) on how to create a GitHub user account.
 In this article, we shall briefly look at how we can submit work and contributions to a GitHub team project.
 Before we get started, you need to understand the following terms, as you will constantly come across them in daily GitHub workflow.
 -   **Fork** is a copy of a repository of someone else project.
-Forks allow you have to have a repository of a project that you do not own  to your GitHub account so that you can make some changes without affecting the original repository.
+Forks allows you have to have a repository of a project that you do not own  to your GitHub account so that you can make some changes without affecting the original repository.
 Once the changes on your forked repository are valid, you can submit these changes as contributions to the original project.
-Forks allow you to make your contributions to a team project.
+Forks allows you to make your contributions to a team project.
 -   **Remote** a repository on GitHub account exists as a remote repository.
--   **Clone** is downloading a copy of the remote repository to your local computer.
+-   **Clone** is downloading a copy of the remote repository to local computer.
--   **Commits** changes you make to your remote repository.
-Committing saves your edits/changes to your GitHub repository.
+-   **Commits** changes made to a repository.
+Committing saves  edits/changes to our GitHub repository.
 With GitHub, every commit you make has a specific ID the keeps the record of the changes you have made.
-If you happen to make a wrong change, you can revert the commit you have made and your remote repository will be as it was before you made the changes.
+If you happen to make a wrong change, you can revert the commit and your remote repository will be as it was before you made the changes.
 A commit has a commit message that allows you to have a brief description of the changes you are making.
 -   **Push** is used to transfer commits made on your local repository to your GitHub remote repository.
 To push to GitHub you make a push request to update your local commits to your remote repository.
--   **Branch** an be feature branch or base branch.
-A feature branch typically helps you to isolate your changes from the other team as you make and test your changes.
+-   **Branch** a be feature branch or base branch.
+A feature branch typically helps you to isolate your changes from the other team as you make and test this changes.
 The base branch consists of merged feature branches.
 -   **Pull** is to notify the project team of the changes you have made from a pushed branch in your GitHub repository or basically requesting the owner of the repository to pull changes you made, thus called a pull request.
 A collaborator can be assigned to review your pull and propose any potential changes you need to make.
 Review changes are done with commits.
 Once changes and reviews are complete a team contributor or you (with access), can merge your branch to the base branch of the original repository.
 -   **Merge** Merging is publishing a pull request after proposed reviews have been made.
 Merging is done by contributors with push access to the parent repository.
 You can also merge changes in the original repository to your forked repository.

 ### How to fork
-Now that you know, what a fork is, let see how you can fork a repository to start working on your changes and contribute to a team project.
-Forking a project on github is really easy, you just need to hit the fork button.
+Now that you know, what a fork is, let's see how you can fork a repository to start working on your changes and contribute to a team project.
+Forking a project on GitHub is really easy, you just need to hit the fork button.
 On your GitHub account, go to the repositorysitory you want to fork.
-In this example, we are using https://github.com/section-io/engineering-education.
+In this example, we are referring to https://github.com/section-io/engineering-education.
 To the upper left corner, click on the fork button and you will have successfully forked the repository.
 ![forking repo](/engineering-education/how-to-syn-and-update-a-forked-repo/forking.png)

 Now you have a copy of the original repository with you.